beezwax/WP-Publish-to-Apple-News/readme.txt

 * Deprecated access of formatting settings using the Settings object.
 * Added a new Theme object to handle all formatting settings.
 * Bugfix: Fixed a bug where themes were not being automatically switched via section mappings.
+* Bugfix: HTML in titles is now supported.

 = 1.2.7 =
 * Fixed a bug where HTML tags were being stripped before being sent to the API.